fstab50/stslib/README.md

 #### Refresh of Credentials

-* STS temp credentials will regenerate once per hour, before expiration
+* STS temp credentials will regenerate once per hour, prior to expiration
-* Refresh of credentials is non-blocking (via separate thread)
+* Refresh of credentials is non-blocking (via threading)
-* Thread management is via event states so threads are terminated as soon as they either
+* Thread management is via event states; threads are terminated as soon as their associated
-their associated session token expires or they receive a halt event.
+session token expires or they receive a halt event.
 * No hanging threads.
 Any threads which are alive when new credentials generated are killed
 before generating a new set.

 ```python